woocommerce/woocommerce-blocks/docs/extensibility/extend-rest-api-add-data.md

-# Exposing your data in Store API.
+# Exposing your data in the Store API.

 ## The problem
 You want to extend the Cart and Checkout blocks, but you want to use some custom data not available on Store API or the context.